Makes 6 servings or 24 tacos.

 4. A flat griddle or skillet, preferably cast iron

 A traditional corn tortilla begins with nixtamalization; the process of curing dried corn kernels in an alkaline solution, which causes the skin to peel off.
 The corn kernels are then ground, cooked, and kneaded into a dough.
 This dough gets divided into golf ball-sized portions and then each ball is patted into a thin round and cooked on a hot griddle.
 Ain’t nobody got time for that!
 To make fresh tortillas in the kitchen, we’re going to use something called instant corn masa, or what’s popularly known as ‘masa harina’.
 Please note, masa harina is made from corn that has undergone nixtamalization and cannot be substituted for corn starch (aka corn flour), maize flour (Hindi; makki ka atta), or any other kinds of maize meal or cornmeal.
 This dough recipe makes twenty-four 5-inch tortillas.
-Please feel to scale up or down according to how many servings you want to make.
+Please feel free to scale up or down according to how many servings you want to make.

 1 – Take your resealable plastic bag and cut out 2 rounds, slightly smaller than the size of your tortilla press plates.
 My press plates have a diameter of 8 inches, so I cut out two 7 ½ inch rounds.
 Make sure your rounds of plastic are completely free of wrinkles or folds.